rbisdorff/Digraph3/docSphinx/tutorial.rst

    Polarised Bachet weak ranking result

 In :numref:`weakBachetpol` the nine performance records are grouped into four performance equivalence classes.
-The resulting *weak ranking* is highly correlated with the common determinated part of the given outranking digraph *g* (+0.806, see Line 15) leading to a relational equivalence supported by a criteria significance majority of 57%. we recover above a weak ranking very similar to the previous ranking consensus obtained from of all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).
+The resulting *partial ranking* is highly correlated with the common determinated part of the given outranking digraph *g* (+0.806, see Line 15) leading to a *relational equivalence* supported by a criteria significance majority of 57%. we recover above a partial ranking very similar to the previous ranking consensus obtained from of all four *ranking-by-scoring* results (see :numref:`rankingConsensusFigure`).

-As the :py:class:`~transitiveDigraphs.WeakBachetRanking` constructor uses by default the *polarised* version of the *Bachet* rule, the weak ranking result obtained in :numref:`weakBachetpol` represents in fact a ranking consensus respecting the actual **transitive parts** of the given outranking digraph (see :ref:`the advanced topic <Bachet-Tutorial-label>` dedicated to the *Bachet* ranking rules).
-The :py:class:`~transitiveDigraphs.WeakBachetRanking` now provides a **Polarised == False** flag allowing tu use instead the **valued** version of the *Bachet* rule.
+As the :py:class:`~transitiveDigraphs.PartialBachetRanking` constructor uses by default the *polarised* version of the *Bachet* rule, the partial ranking result obtained in :numref:`weakBachetpol` represents in fact a ranking consensus respecting the actual **transitive parts** of the given outranking digraph (see :ref:`the advanced topic <Bachet-Tutorial-label>` dedicated to the *Bachet* ranking rules).
+The :py:class:`~transitiveDigraphs.PartialBachetRanking` now provides a **Polarised == False** flag allowing tu use instead the **valued** version of the *Bachet* rule.

 .. code-block:: pycon
    :caption: Valued Bachet weak ranking result
    :name: weakBachet4
    :emphasize-lines: 1-2,5-8,11

-   >>> wbv = WeakBachetRanking(g,Polarised=False,
+   >>> wbv = PartialBachetRanking(g,Polarised=False,
    ...            randomized=100,seed=1,maxNbrOfRankings=5)
-   >>> wbv.showWeakRanking()
+   >>> wbv.showTransitiveDigraph()
     Ranking by Choosing and Rejecting
      1st ranked ['a5', 'a6']
        2nd ranked ['a7'],